Youth and Family Programs

 Be the Artist Youth and Family Program

-This class is designed for children ages five and up with their families to explore portraiture in-depth.
-Participants will take a brief guided tour of the exhibition “Seeing Gertrude Stein: Five Stories,” focusing on a portrait or two, listen to a children’s story or short gallery talk, and create a piece of art using some of the same materials or concepts.
-Registration required.
+This class is designed for children ages 5 and up and their families to explore portraiture more in-depth.
+Participants will take a brief guided tour of an exhibition focusing on an object or two, listen to a story or short gallery talk, and create a piece of art using some of the same materials or concepts.

 Class size is limited to 34 participants.
 Parents and guardians must remain with their children.

 All Girl Scout program dates have been booked for the 2014-2015 academic year and we are not accepting any new registrations at this time.
 Please check back in mid-August 2015 for upcoming 2015-2016 academic year program dates.
 Thank you.

 The National Portrait Gallery offers exciting interactive programs that allow Girl Scout Brownie, Junior, and Cadette troops an opportunity for an educational and culturally enriching museum experience while earning points toward Girl Scout Legacy badges and Girl Scout Journey completions.